lily-zhangying/web_search_engine/README.md

   * web site also use these command lines and display the result in web page
   * The index files are in website/indexDir

+## Now that you have finished running the back end, you can now check the front end.

 ## Front-end
   * We use php, html, css, javascript, JQuery to build our website.